-Answer: AAA staff recruits new members using a recruitment flyer/application, submits a press release as well as asks each of the 5 Board of Supervisors to post vacancies on their personal webpages.
-The Board of Supervisors appoints 10 of the members, 2 from each supervisorial district.
-The Council elects 11 members, 5 of whom represent each of the supervisorial districts and six member-at-large positions.
+Answer: AAA staff recruits for new members using a recruitment flyer/application and submits a press release to media outlets as well as asks each of the 5 Board of Supervisors to post vacancies on their personal webpages.
+The Board of Supervisors appoints 10 of the members, 2 from each Supervisorial district.
+The Council elects 11 members, 5 of whom represent each of the Supervisorial districts and six member-at-large positions.
 A minimum of one member represents a minority population and one represents individuals with disabilities.
-The Executive Committee reviews all applications other than Supervisor appointed members and makes a recommendation to the full Advisory Council.
+The Executive Committee reviews all applications other than Supervisor appointment and takes into account the requirements stated above and makes a recommendation to the full Advisory Council.
 A majority vote of the full Council is required for final election.